 The Annual Fund touches the lives of every Prescott College student through scholarships, support for faculty, and funding for programs and services that bring faculty and students together.
 Annual gifts can allow donors at every level to have an immediate impact, as funds are typically used in the same year in which they are received.
 More information about the Annual Fund for Academic Excellence.

-Make a one-time or recurring gift ❯
+Make a Recurring Gift ❯

 Gifts or pledges in the form of cash, check, or money order can also be sent to: Prescott College Office for Institutional Advancement, 220 Grove Avenue, Prescott, AZ 86301.

 Typically planned gifts are part of estate planning and your funds do not come to the College until your estate matures.
 This type of giving is perfect for people who cannot afford to make a large gift during their lifetime, or for individuals looking to maximize tax benefits to their estate.
 Methods of planned giving include:

 - Bequests (naming Prescott College in your will); See our Wills and Bequests Brochure for more information

 - Life Insurance or other Beneficiary Designation

 - Retained Life Estate (give the College your house, but keep living there!)